Zambia: Official and widely spoken languages

 Pre-Colonial Linguistic Roots

 Traditional languages were shaped by the Bantu settlers who arrived in the 4th century.
-They introduced agriculture and copper mining, which became integral to the region’s development6.
+They introduced agriculture and copper mining, which became integral to the region’s development.
 Oral traditions played a key role in passing down knowledge and preserving cultural heritage.

 The Impact of Colonial Rule on Language Adoption